Multiflavor Mott insulators in quantum materials and ultracold atoms: Summary

 \section{Summary}

-In summary, we have reviewed a class of novel Mott insulators in both solid state and ultracold atom systems.
-In both cases, the local Hilbert states in each unit cell consist of more than two components in contrast to the conventional spin-1/2 Mott insulators.
-They bear similarities to the orbital-active Mott-insulators but typically do not explicitly exhibit the orbital degree of freedom.
-These include the breathing/cluster magnets, the effective $J=3/2$ Mott insulators in various transition metal oxides and rare-earth systems, and the ultracold atom fermion systems with large hyperfine-spins, etc.
+In summary, we have reviewed a class of Mott insulators, namely, the multiflavor Mott insulators, in both quantum materials and ultracold atom systems.
+In both cases, the local Hilbert states in each unit cell of the multiflavor Mott insulators consist of more than two flavors in contrast to the conventional spin-1/2 Mott insulators, and also differs fundamentally from the conventional magnets with large $S$ moments.
+They bear similarities to the orbital-active Mott-insulators but typically do not demand the explicit orbital degeneracy.
+These include the breathing/cluster magnets, the ${J=3/2}$ Mott insulators in various transition metal oxides and rare-earth systems, twisted moir\'{e} heterostructures, the ultracold atom fermion systems with large hyperfine-spins, and various other physical contexts.

-The study of this class of novel Mott-insulators will certainly broaden the research scope of quantum magnetism, and further enrich the activity of exploring novel states of matter.
+The study of the multiflavor Mott insulators will certainly broaden the research scope of quantum magnetism, and further enrich the activity of exploring exotic quantum states of matter.
 As the consequence of the large local Hilbert space, this class of Mott insulators exhibit the common feature of enhanced quantum fluctuations.
 Instead of being viewed from the large-$S$ perspective, the appropriate viewpoint should be large-$N$.
 The low-energy superexchange models typically go beyond the SU(2) large-$S$ Heisenberg models, and bear similarities to the Kugel-Khomskii models.
-They are expected to exhibit a variety novel physics including spin-multipolar ordering, "bayone-like" like physics, and even more exotic spin-liquid states.
+They are expected to exhibit a variety unusual physics including the spin-multipolar ordering, the ``baryon-like" like physics, and even more exotic spin-liquid states. {Quantum magnetism associated with large symmetries could exhibit certain similarities to QCD in spite of dramatically different energy scales.
+If each lattice site belongs to the fundamental representation of SU($N$) with ${N >2}$, the SU($N$) singlet typically involves more than two sites leading to the ``baryon-type" physics.}